octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ## High-level languages for Tezos smart contract implementation

 Because Michelson is a low-level, stack-based language, adoption for most developer is not easy.
 To counter this difficulty, many Michelson transpilers have been developed.
 These high-level languages are closer to the languages developers are more used to working with: [SmartPy](/smartpy) close to Python, [LIGO](/ligo) close to Camel and Pascal, and, finally, Morley.
-//TODO: "adoption for most developer is not easy" --> it isn't always easy for the average developer to adopt.